yatinappsmith/actions-cache/README.md

 #### Outputs

 * `cache-hit` - A boolean value to indicate an exact match was found for the key
-* `primary-key` - The primary key for reading or saving exactly matching cache.
+* `primary-key` - The primary key for restoring or saving exactly matching cache.

 ### martijnhols/actions-cache/save@main